Top 7 Consultative Selling Strategies for Your Sales Team

 4. Ask Great Follow-Up Questions

-Instead, equip your salespeople with the skills to ask good questions, listen actively and thoroughly to the answers, and to follow up with good, probing questions that dig deeper.
+Instead, equip your salespeople with the consultative selling skills to ask good questions, listen thoroughly to the answers, and follow up with questions that dig deeper.

-A consultative approach uses this more fluid conversational style to uncover pain points and begin identifying where and how you can help.
-A responsive line of questioning will uncover the challenges the contact is truly facing, which may be different from what the customer initially stated or the seller assumes.
+A consultative approach uses this more fluid conversational style to begin identifying where and how the seller can help.
+A responsive line of questioning will uncover the challenges the customer is facing, which may be different from what they initially stated or from what the seller assumes.

-Prospects open up to effective consultative selling because the conversation is authentic and unscripted.
+Prospects open up with effective consultative selling because the conversation is authentic and unscripted.
 They begin to feel that the conversation has value apart from learning about your solution.

-This is human nature, and common in daily conversation.
+This is human nature, and it’s common in daily conversation.
 But world-class sales professionals do better.
 They shift their focus and make it their main objective to solve the prospect’s problem.
-That requires them to really listen to and understand the problem.
+That requires them to really listen and understand.

-Coach your sales team to slow down, talk less, and hone in on the prospect.
+Coach your sales team to slow down, talk less, and home in on the prospect.
 Active listening means asking follow-up questions that show you’re paying attention.
-We recommend a 3-deep question approach that helps sales professionals get to the root of an issue rather than viewing it at the surface level.
+We recommend a three-part approach that helps sales professionals get to the root of an issue rather than viewing it at the surface level.

-Using a 3-deep questioning strategy, the conversation with a prospect might go something like this:
+Using this strategy, the conversation with a prospect might go something like this:

 Seller: So, you’re having delivery issues with your current supplier.
 How does that translate to your business?

-Prospect: It’s delaying our delivery to hospitals and ambulance drivers who need and expect the products on time.
+Prospect: It’s delaying our delivery to hospitals and ambulance drivers who need and expect the products to be on time.

 Seller: What impact does that have on your efficiency and bottom line?